How it works

 Quiet, and yours.

-Plinth is a marketplace, a wallet, and a reader.
-They're each deliberately small.
+Plinth is a bookstore, a library, and a reader — each deliberately small.
 Here's the whole flow, from sign-in to a book on your shelf.

 - 01